Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/engines/ioxide.md

   server stops it without waiting for in-flight connections to finish)
 - The `Host` header validation and default error-response page the Internal engine provides - unhandled exceptions are currently swallowed rather than turned into a HTTP 500 response

-Ioxide also resumes awaited continuations inline on the reactor thread that received them.
-A handler that blocks or does sync-over-async work will stall every connection owned by that reactor, unlike the Internal engine's thread-pool model - this engine is best suited to non-blocking, CPU-light handlers.

 ## Serving Static Files